-Policy Topic 3 - Regional transportation funding Key concerns Metro staff recommended actions There is insufficient funding to meet the region's currently identified needs and RTP goals; the gas tax continues to fall behind in the near-term; and is not viable in long-term, yet it is unclear whether new revenues such as congestion pricing, VMT/road user fee will fill this gap.
-Regional consensus is on how to prioritize investments made with existing or new funding.
-Existing funding streams tend to under-invest in transit and multimodal improvements.
-Expand regional efforts on transportation funding: Update Chapter 8 and RTP adoption legislation to recommend preparing a JPACT work plan to focus on increasing and accelerating regional transportation investments.
-The work plan should address: a. developing state and federal funding legislative priorities position supported by JPACT and the Metro Council, including the need to maintain the transportation system, invest more in transit and active transportation, address resiliency of bridges and the system, and create dedicated funding for active transportation, transit, and Willamette River and other major bridges; b. dedicating resources and coordination to increase region's competitiveness for emerging BIL federal funding opportunities; c. pursuing transportation funding, including new funding sources to replace the gas tax, in the 2025 legislative session and federal funding opportunities; and d. dedicating staff time to assess whether new revenues such as congestion pricing, a VMT/road user fee and changes to user fees and taxes on gasoline sales and other aspects of travel can provide the necessary funding building on the equitable funding research conducted as part of the 2023 RTP update.
-2. Work to secure sustainable, long-term funding to meet the region's demand for increased frequent and reliable transit service to meet climate and other goals: As part of the legislative priorities in recommendation #1, advocate for the 2025 Legislature to fund increased transit service and transit-supportive investments, including community-based services that complement regional service, at levels needed to meet the region's state-mandated climate target.
+- 1. Expand regional efforts on transportation funding: Update Chapter 8 and RTP adoption legislation to recommend preparing a JPACT work plan to focus on increasing and accelerating regional transportation investments.
+The work plan should address: - a. developing state and federal funding legislative priorities position supported by JPACT and the Metro Council, such as the need to maintain the transportation system, invest more in transit and active transportation, address resiliency of bridges and the system, and create dedicated funding for active transportation, transit, Great Streets and Willamette River and other major bridges; - b. dedicating resources and coordination to increase region's competitiveness for emerging BIL federal funding opportunities; - c. pursuing transportation funding, including new funding sources to replace the gas tax, in the 2025 legislative session and federal funding opportunities; - d. dedicating staff time to assess whether new revenues such as congestion pricing, a VMT/road user fee and changes to user fees and taxes on gasoline sales and other aspects of travel can provide the necessary funding building on the equitable funding research conducted as part of the 2023 RTP update; and - e. developing effective strategies to fund and implement transportation infrastructure in Urban Growth Boundary expansion areas and adjacent networks to meet urban multimodal standards and support complete communities consistent with the Regional Growth Concept. - 2.
+Work to secure sustainable, long-term funding to meet the region's demand for increased frequent and reliable transit service to meet climate and other goals:

+As part of the legislative priorities in recommendation #1, advocate for the 2025 Legislature to fund increased transit service and transit-supportive investments, including community-based services that complement regional service, at levels needed to meet the region's state-mandated climate target.